Frank Lloyd Wright and His Forgotten Larkin Building

 Dave

-5. Jonathan Haeber Says:
+5. Jonathan Haeber on said:

 Thanks Dave.
 I didn’t know about Midtown Plaza.
 Such a shame… Things like that seem to be happening more and more these days.
 I think we’ve also lost more than one Kirkbride in the past few years.

-6. TravellerSu Says:
+6. TravellerSu on said:

 So sad that this building was lost but Buffalo remains a great place to visit for FLW and other architecture.